Fire Administration

 Contact Deputy Chief Veselka

-Interim Deputy Chief of Emergency Operations:
+Deputy Chief - Emergency Operations:

 Max Breese

-Interim Deputy Chief Breese holds an Associate Degree in Fire Science and numerous certifications, including Master Firefighter, Fire Officer III, Advanced Fire Investigator, and Hazmat Incident Commander.
+Deputy Chief Breese holds an Associate Degree in Fire Science and numerous certifications, including Master Firefighter, Fire Officer III, Advanced Fire Investigator, and Hazmat Incident Commander.
 His expertise extends to nuclear hazardous materials response, technical emergency operations, and specialized rescue training.
 His commitment to firefighter growth and public safety is reflected in his work on driver training programs, recruitment efforts, and community engagement initiatives.
-Recognized with the 2023 Career Achievement Award for Hazmat & Field Training Leadership and the 2017 Customer Service Award for “Reading to the Rescue,” Interim Deputy Chief Breese continues to drive innovation and excellence in fire service leadership.
+Recognized with the 2023 Career Achievement Award for Hazmat & Field Training Leadership and the 2017 Customer Service Award for “Reading to the Rescue,” Deputy Chief Breese continues to drive innovation and excellence in fire service leadership.

 Contact Interim Deputy Chief Breese